TheLongSentance/chatbot_conversation/README.md

   - Google Gemini
   - Ollama (local models)
 - Configurable conversation settings via JSON
-- Extensible architecture for adding new models
+- Extensible drop-in architecture for adding new models without adding code to core project files.
   - see dummy_bot.py for example of how to add a new model
 - Type-safe implementation
 - Comprehensive logging